PRICE GUIDE FOR RESIDENTIAL CONCRETE FLOOR COATINGS

 Some contractors just coat over cracks and damage, but that’s not to our standard.
 We use a specialized mender to fill cracks, gaps, spalls, and pits, creating a smooth surface.
 Think of it like filling nail holes on a wall before painting, just on a much larger scale.

 We have a state-of-the art grinder that we use for the open spaces, and then hand grinders for the more detailed areas of your floor.
 This opens the pores and smooths the surface, ensuring the BEST adhesion possible.
 Your coating is going to grab onto the concrete and fuse into place with a chemical bond that never gives up.

 We buy our coatings and chips directly from the manufacturer, ensuring that we’re working with a premium, pure system.
 No unnecessary fillers or dilution.

 We stand by our work, and to a degree that most won’t.
-When we coat your floor, it comes with a 15-year warranty, and a complete satisfaction guarantee.
+When we coat your floor, it comes with a lifetime warranty, and a complete satisfaction guarantee.
 Risky?
 Not at all!
 We genuinely know and understand what sets this system and approach apart, and have been serving our local Idaho and Nevada communities for over 23 years.

 Here are the key factors:

 - Square footage: how much surface area do you want coated?

 - Color options.
 We have standard blends to choose from, but can provide custom blends too.
 If you Bleed Blue, for example, you might want those Bronco colors (we’ve done it!).

 - Custom logos and patterns.
 Also doable, but requires extra product and time.

 - Previous coatings that need to be removed.
 Yes, we’re asked to grind away failed coatings pretty regularly.